dawsonmv/Zotero-Gusto-extension/README.md

 project_status=fresh-fork,pre-commit1

-Gusto is a Robust Links Extension for Zotero version 7 organize and manage archived web-page-links to references for academic research papers
+Gusto is a Robust Links Extension for Zotero version 7 organize and manage archived web-page-links to references for academic research papers using the Memento Web framework

 This project is based on an extension for Zotero v6